A Wet room

 |

-to be exclusively used with vinyl
+to be used with vinyl

 floor coverings such as Altro

 waterproof non-slip.
+The edge of the

-flat edges lend themselves to a tile finish
+straight edges lend themselves to a tile finish

 more so than a round gully, simply because